 Maybe I should be doing exactly what they are doing too…

-The reason I wanted to discuss such a heavy topic with you this early in the year is because I want you to win.
+I wanted to discuss such a heavy topic with you because I want you to win.
 I want you to realize that dealing with negative self-talk is not uncommon, but you can overcome it.
 By recognizing the signs early, you can take charge of your goals and make this your best year yet.

 Here are some strategies I’ve implemented to shut down the negative committee: